All 29 Rhodes Sightseeing

 This is a Venetian Castle built on a steep rock above Kritinia village.
-It offers great view to the Aegean Sea and the inland of Rhodes.
+It offers a great view of the Aegean Sea and the island of Rhodes.

 There are two Catholic Churches in the Old Town of Rhodes, as the island was under Italian rule till 1947: the church of Saint Francis and the church of Santa Maria della Vittoria.

 The church of the Annunciation of the Virgin Mary has a different style from the usual churches in Greece.
 It has a gothic architecture and the frescoes inside were painted by Fotis Kontoglou, a renowned Greek painter.

 he deer Dama-Dama is a unique species that lives only in Rhodes Greece for many centuries.
 Many legends say that this deer was brought to Rhodes by the Crusaders in the Medieval times.

 The Great Hammam is one of the few remaining Turkish baths in the Medieval Town of Rhodes, built in the 14th century during the Ottoman occupation of the island.
 This hammam is also known as the Baths of Souleiman, Mustafa Baths and Yeni Hammam (New Baths).

 The church of the Holy Trinity is located along Knights street.
 It dates from the 15th century and it is one of the loveliest churches in Rhodes Town.